EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-single.md

      evdevkit acquire --help
      ```

-6. At this point you have acquired an Evernode instance successfully and you have the instance details including public key, IP, ports etc.
+6. At this point, you have acquired an Evernode instance successfully and you have the instance details including public key, IP, ports etc.

 ## Create deployable DApp package

 1. If you have already implemented the DApp, you can proceed.
-Otherwise go through [HotPocket tutorials](../../hotpocket/tutorials/index).
+Otherwise, go through [HotPocket tutorials](../../hotpocket/tutorials/index).
 2. Build your DApp and note down the build path.
 3. Let's override the contract section HotPocket configuration in the Evernode instance.
 You can skip this step if you do not want to.